Manage fraud with Stripe Issuing controls and tools

 - Check for card skimmers in physical stores: Verify no cameras or skimming equipment are present on the payment terminal.
 Check for anything inserted in, or attached to, the card reader, ports, display, or keypad.

-- Transact at trustworthy businesses: Only provide your card information to merchants that you’re familiar with and trust.
+- Transact at trustworthy businesses: Only provide your card information to businesses that you’re familiar with and trust.

 - Cancel a card as soon as it’s lost or stolen: Take immediate action to prevent unauthorized use before a fraudulent actor can obtain your card credentials.
 To continue spending, create a new card after canceling the lost or stolen one.